Speech and Drama Festivals/ Elocution contests/LAMDA, New Era, Victoria College, Trinity exams

 If you have to speak from memory make learning the words your very first priority.
 Until you know the words, they cannot become part of you and you will find it very hard to speak with expression if you're still struggling with the words.

-If you would like just one lesson to go over your contest pieces please contact me using the form near the bottom of the page.
+If you would like just one lesson to go over your contest/exam pieces please contact me.

-enrol on one of my online courses - details here
+OR enrol on one of my best selling online courses - details here